zuiko21/minimOS/hard/acapulco.md

 the *colour RAM* and the first raster of each displayed character, greatly simplifying the driver.

+### VGA compatibility and the 6845

+As previously metioned, fully VGA compatibility will only be achieved thru the use of a standard 25.175 MHz oscillator.
+The project is to be made using a 6445 CRTC and no further issues should occur; however, in case a classic 6845 is used, another problem can arise: it produces a **fixed length** (16 lines) *vertical sync* pulse, which may throw off the vertical position of the image a bit. *This might be an issue on the 256x240 mode*, as the whole 480 image lines are used, and some monitors may not have room enough for top or bottom lines under such displaced `VSYNC` pulse.

+On the other hand, the 6345/6445 may fine-adjust the `VSYNC` pulse length, thus highly recommended in any case.
+To keep the desired 6845 compatibility, this setting (together with those 6345/6445-specific ones) **must be done by the Firmware** so the OS *driver* does not have to check for other than the generic 6845 registers.

 ### Palette for the *Colour RAM*

 For moderate bandwith and attractive presentation, a **GRgB palette** is used -- the